wensby/aveslog/README.md

 ### Mail

-As to not send real emails when testing the application locally, the dispatched emails are instead logged in the birding-web-service container through the flask app logging utility.
-The fact that no MAIL\_SERVER environment variable is set in the birding-web-service container triggers the MailDispatcherFactory to create a MailDebugDispatcher instead of a real MailServiceDispatcher when calling MailDispatcherFactory.create\_dispatcher().
+As to not send real emails when testing the application locally, the dispatched emails are instead logged in the api-service container through the flask app logging utility.
+The fact that no MAIL\_SERVER environment variable is set in the api-service container triggers the MailDispatcherFactory to create a MailDebugDispatcher instead of a real MailServiceDispatcher when calling MailDispatcherFactory.create\_dispatcher().